acmiitr/KSOS/readme.md

 [BrokenThorn's OS Development series](http://www.brokenthorn.com/Resources/OSDevIndex.html), although old, is really helpful.
 Most of the overall structure of the project was built from this resource.

-Feel free to have discussions with the people at #osdev on [freenode IRC](https://webchat.freenode.net/), as well as the [OsDev forums](https://forum.osdev.org/), if you have any issue.
+If you have any issues, feel free to have discussions with the people at #osdev on [freenode IRC](https://webchat.freenode.net/), as well as the [OSDev forums](https://forum.osdev.org/).

 To get started with simple bare-metal programming, you can read [Suraaj's blog](https://kssuraaj28.github.io/2020-01-09-Introduction/).